1. Mission Statement

 (a) All participants of the NSL are required to uphold and observe a universal level of fairness and sportsmanship.
-Any unsportsmanlike action which can include, but is not limited to racism, profanity, rude or vulgar acts, abusive remarks, and disrespect of an official are not tolerated.
+Any unsportsmanlike action which can include, but is not limited to racism, profanity, rude or vulgar acts, abusive remarks, and disrespect of an official will not be tolerated.

 (b) Teams and/or players who engage in unsportsmanlike conduct are subject to suspension, match forfeits, or any other punishment that the NSL deems necessary.
 Multiple and persistent infractions will be faced with stiffer consequences.

-(b) The season will be scheduled based on the assumption that teams can play roughly 75% of the weekends, and every match that's not played by the end of the Season will be forfeited based on the forfeit rules.
+(b) The season will be scheduled based on the assumption that teams can play roughly 75% of the weekends, and every match that's not played by the end of the Season will be forfeited based on the forfeit rules (8e).

 (c) By the time of the deadline for signing up for any season, ALL teams must have a minimum of six (6) registered users.

-(e) There is no maximum to the numbers of players rostered onto one team.
+(e) There is no maximum to the number of players rostered onto one team.

 (f) Teams may add and remove as many players to and from their roster throughout the course of a season until rosters are locked.